mikeliddle/mikeliddle.github.io/_posts/2019-03-12-Designing a Web API.md

 architecture.
 Localities can be directed to different regions on AWS and multiple services can cooperate easily without knowing about each other.
 Availability is achieved by moving serverless and having multiple databases and auto-scaling those.
-These are easy solved problems.
+These are known problems.

 ### A note on SQL vs NOSQL